functionaljustin/duct/README.md

 At some point I may add proper code documentation but for now the code just links back to the video it was created in.

-# Warning

-I don't have a lot of free time.

 [^1]: Before Scala 3 was known as such it was known as [Dotty](https://dotty.epfl.ch/).

 &#169; 2021-2022 Justin Heyes-Jones and DUCT contributors.
 All Rights Reserved.